sleede/fab-manager/README.md

    Your system may provide a pre-packaged version of docker in its repositories, but this version may be outdated.
    Please refer to [ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [debian](https://docs.docker.com/install/linux/docker-ce/debian/) or [MacOS](https://docs.docker.com/docker-for-mac/install/) documentation to setup a recent version of docker.

-5. Add your current user to the docker group, to allow using docker without sudo.
+5. Add your current user to the docker group, to allow using docker without `sudo`.
-   This may not be required on some systems, if docker was already installed.
    ```bash
    # add the docker group if it doesn't already exist
    sudo groupadd doker